Brachialis Narrow Pull-Ups

 Instructions

-• Lower your body until your arms are fully extended again, completing one repetition.
+• Lower under control until the arms are extended again.

 Tips & Tricks